DS4PS/cpp-524-spr-2020/schedule.md

 Counterfactuals are simultaneously very intuitive and very challenging.

-Most people intuitively understand them.
+Most people are familiar with the concept, if not the term.
 How often do you hear the phrase:

 > That's not an apples to apples comparison!